akunna1/akunna1/README.md

 - Express.js and Node.js
 - Firebase, MongoDB, and GC Storage
 - React Native
-- ArcGIS, QGIS and GEE 🗺️
+- ArcGIS, Mapbox.js and GEE 🗺️
 - VS Code

 What I like 💗